kettanaito/react-advanced-form/README.md

 }
 ```

-> **Note:** We are using [`react-advanced-form-addons`](https://github.com/kettanaito/react-advanced-form-addons) package in this example.
-It's designed for fast form prototypes based on React Advanced Form.
+> **Note:** For illustrational purposes [`react-advanced-form-addons`](https://github.com/kettanaito/react-advanced-form-addons) is used in the example above.
+That is a package designed for fast form prototyping using React Advanced Form.
+You *don't need* to use that package in your projects.

-Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more information on components, methods and usage examples.
+See the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more information on components, methods and usage examples.

 ## Contributing
 Any of your contributions are highly appreciated.
 Please read the [Contribution guidelines](./docs/developers/contributing.md) before contributing to the library.
-Moreover, development isn't the only way to contribute – there are [many more](./docs/developers/contributing.md#other-contributions).
+Developing isn't the only way to contribute – there are [many more](./docs/developers/contributing.md#other-contributions).

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE.md).
 See the license file for more details.